 Clarify Health offers a predictive network optimization solution that enables our customers to confidently expand into new markets, create high-quality provider networks, and assess network performance on the metrics that matter most to them.

-Our data is what sets us apart.
-Our continually growing database connects traditionally siloed datasets at the individual patient level.
-We have data on 100% of Medicare FFS lives, 56M Medicaid lives, and 160M commercial lives.
+Our data and advanced analytics platform are what sets us apart.
+Our continually growing database connects traditionally siloed datasets at the individual patient level to create longitudinal care journeys.
+As a CMS Qualified Entity (QE), we have data on 100% of Medicare FFS lives, over 56M Medicaid lives, and more than 160M commercial lives.
 For each patient, we have clinical history, claims history, purchase history, and socio-demographic information.
 This is especially relevant for organizations looking to expand into new markets and payment models because, currently, they often only have data on their existing networks and patient populations.
-Our data and analytics fill in the gaps and then highlight the opportunity for success in new markets and uncover latent opportunity in existing markets.
+Our data and analytics fill in the gaps and then highlight the opportunity for success in new markets and uncover latent opportunities in existing markets.

 1. Identify the optimal geographies to build a network, based on the type of members the network will serve, across multidimensional performance factors including reimbursement rate intelligence, provider performance, and market-specific demographics and composition